antares-codes/etl-val-node/README.md

+# DO NOT USE THIS GUIDE - NEW GUIDE WILL BE AVAILABLE SOON

 # Create an EtherLite validator node on [VULTR](https://www.vultr.com/?ref=6881736) or [DIGITAL OCEAN](https://m.do.co/c/e2c65321d0d2) server Ubuntu 20.04

 ### Watch full video procedure on [YouTube EtherLite UnOfficial](https://youtu.be/1BcjqPp10iY)